What is COVID-19?

 *NEW* Temporary Life Skills Program

-MCFD temporary Life Skills Programs for those currently on AYA or who choose to age out on AYA between April 1 and June 30, 2020:
+MCFD temporary Life Skills Programs for those currently on AYA or who choose to age out onto an AYA between April 1 and September 30th, 2020:

 MCFD has relaxed the requirements to a minimum of 5 hours per week of online programs (down from 12).
 MCFD has also relaxed and added many options for young people to meet the 5 hour requirement, hence the temporary life skills programs.
 The Temporary Life Skills Program is available for any young adult who applies and is eligible for AYA.
-All emergency measures have been approved until June 30, 2020.
-Youth need to apply for the AYA before June 30th and will be able to complete a full 12 week cycle.
+All emergency measures have been approved until September 30, 2020.

 Check out our AYA info page for more details on MCFD’s COVID-19 Temporary life skills Program.